CoACT

 Bedside Shift Report

-During shift changes, a short meeting may be held at your bedside.
-This is a quick update between incoming and outgoing nurses about your care.
-You and your family are encouraged to contribute.
+During shift changes, with your permission, a brief meeting may take place at your bedside.
+This ensures the incoming and outgoing care providers are updated about you and your care.
+It also gives you and your family a chance to stay informed and share input.

 Comfort Rounds